Chatlada-Nina/pizza-hemma/README.md

 - The checkout page provides a clear overview of your order, including the order details, total cost, delivery fee, and the grand total.
 It features user information fields such as full name, email, phone number, and a delivery method, allowing users to choose between pick-up or delivery.
 Please note, the delivery service is only available within Gothenburg City.
 In the Address section, users can input their street address and postcode, with 'Gothenburg' set as the default city and 'SE' (Sweden) as the default country.
 To enhance convenience, the page includes links to create an account or log in, enabling users to save their information for future orders.
 Additional features include a payment field, an option to adjust the cart for any last-minute changes, and a "Complete Order" button for finalizing the purchase.

-- User who is not registered will see this checkout page.
+- Users who are not registered will see this checkout page.

 ![Checkout Page](documentation/readme/checkout-page.png)

-- User who is registered and has saved information on the profile will see this checkout page.
+- Users who are registered and have saved information on the profile will see this checkout page.

 ![Checkout Page - Member](documentation/readme/checkout-page-member.png)